 His support for the environment extends to advocacy.
 Past fund-raising efforts in Washington, DC led to over $8 million dollars of federal funding for restoration on the Colorado River.
 Fred and his team further successfully raised over $15 million dollars for the planning, restoration, monitoring, and maintenance of numerous watersheds in the southwest.
 The longevity of the firm’s success lies in his ability to take complex projects that involve a multitude of stakeholders from conception to completion.

 Fred’s work has been featured in a variety publications, including The New Yorker, Landscape Architecture Magazine, Restoration Ecology, Outside Magazine, and Arizona Highways.
-Recently, Purdue University granted him the Distinguished Alumni Award.
-Upon invitation, Fred has also thoroughly enjoyed guest lecturing to a diverse range of students, from highschoolers to graduate-level students.
+Fred has received many awards for his work, including the Waterfront Center Honor Award for his work transforming Yuma’s riverfront.
+Fred has also thoroughly enjoyed guest lecturing to a diverse range of students, from highschoolers to graduate-level design students.
 The University of California, Berkeley, Purdue, and the University of Pennsylvania have hosted Fred, as well as his daughter’s first grade Montessori class.
 In 2018, Purdue awarded him the Distinguished Alumni Award in the practice of Landscape Architecture.

 When the opportunity arises, Fred spends his time in the great outdoors as much as possible.
 Fred has boated the entire Colorado River, from the Utah border to the Colorado River Delta in Mexico.
 He is also a musician, filmmaker, and photographer, residing in Flagstaff, Arizona with his wife Kellner and their two children, Faye and Owen.
 Fred and Kellner met while attending a gathering in honor of the late great cowboy Impressionist artist A. Kelly Pruitt, for whom Fred helped start the La Junta Foundation in 2009.